Bayard D. Clarkson: Biography

 At the beginning of his career of MSKCC he worked with three outstanding chemotherapy pioneers, David Karnofsky, Cornelius Rhoads, and Joseph Burchenal.
 Clarkson and his colleagues were among the first to develop effective therapies for adults with acute leukemias and lymphomas.
 Much of his work focused on the search for selectively targetable differences between normal cells and abnormal stem cells that are quiescent (but potentially proliferative) in CML (Chronic Myelogenous Leukemia).
 He is a leading expert on the "intracellular signaling pathways that are altered by the BCR/ABL fusion genes".

+In an article published in 1960, of which Clarkson was the lead author, he first described in great detail a puzzling, ultimately fatal case of recurrent cyclical edema and circulatory shock due to increased vascular permeability.
+Since as far back as the 1980s, that rare illness has been formally known as Systemic Capillary Leak Syndrome and informally called Clarkson Disease or Clarkson’s Disease.

 From 1968 to 1992, Clarkson was a trustee of Cold Spring Harbor Laboratory.
 From 1973 to 1974 he was the president of the American Society of Clinical Oncology (ASCO).
 From 1980 to 1981 he was the president of the American Association for Cancer Research (AACR).

 In 1946 in Keene, New Hampshire he married Virginia Lomax Clark (1926–2019).
 They had three daughters and one son.